bamlab/react-tv-space-navigation/docs/api.md

 - `remoteKeys` which represents the TV remote's buttons
 - `remotePointer` which represents the TV remote pointer (available on certain TVs, like LG and their Magic Remote for example).
 It is also triggered by a mouse on the web.

 These values are used by the components of the library to handle inputs.
-On the user-side, you only need to put the provider in your app, as shown below.
+On your side, you only need to put the provider in your app, as shown below.

 ## How does it work